dsheikherev/separate_test_module/README.md

-This project demonstrates how to separate Android Application code and Instrumentation Tests for this application as independent Android project.
+"as_separate_project" branch demonstrates how to separate Android Application code and Instrumentation Tests for this application as independent Android project.

 This is possible if you are using:
   1. Android Studio 3.0 Beta 6 and higher
+  2. Android Gradle Plugin: 'com.android.tools.build:gradle:3.0.0-beta6' and higher
+  3. Gradle Wrapper: 4.1-all
-  2. Android Gradle Plugin: 'com.android.tools.build:gradle:3.0.0-beta6' and higher It is impossible if you will use lower versions.
+It is impossible if you will use lower versions.

 How to run tests: